dchristian3188/dchristian3188.github.io/_posts/2017-04-15-Adding SUDO to PowerShell.md

         "Error starting process.
 Error Message: {0}" -f $_.Exception.Message) }
 ```
 I like to add this function to my profile.
 I also add this alias: ```New-Alias -Name sudo -Value Start-ElevatedProcess```.
+The full code can be downloaded [here.](https://github.com/dchristian3188/dchristian3188.github.io/blob/master/scripts/Start-ElevatedProcess.ps1) Hope this helps!